dirtsimple/oidc-sso/README.md

 * There is no way to change the configuration: it uses the daggerhart plugin's settings at the moment, so you have to configure that plugin first.
 (You can deactivate it after this one's set up.)
 * There is no error logging and in general errors are handled poorly.
 I have a long list of specific error situations to code for, and it's not even been started on.
-* The `wp-login` page isn't disabled yet, but will be.
 * You *must* be using a WP site built on Composer (e.g. using [bedrock](https://github.com/roots/bedrock/)), and add the dependency on `firebase/php-jwt`, as well as a line to `"autoload": { "classmap": ["web/app/plugins/oidc-sso"] }` (or whatever directory this plugin installs in.
 (Later, you won't need to do these two things, but you will still need to *install* the plugin via Composer, because revision control and repeatable installs are a beautiful thing.)
 * A modern PHP version is required: 5.2 just won't do.
-(I'm testing against 7.1 and a lot of what I'm doing probably requires at least 5.4.)
+(I'm testing against 7.1 and a lot of what I'm doing requires at least 5.5, if not 5.6.)
 * The code is not documented and lacks any automated tests.

 ## Todo